-Social media audits allow you to evaluate where you are in progress in your social media marketing, and help you to see where- and how- you can make improvements.
+Social media audits allow you to evaluate where you are in progress in your social media marketing, and they help you to see where- and how- you can make improvements.

 In this post, I’ll take you step-by-step through the process I use to help my clients audit their social media and develop new strategies to get them where they want to go.

-It’s not prone to human errors, and it will literally save you hours of time for every social media audit in addition to speeding up your metrics evaluations and analytics throughout the year.
+It’s not prone to human errors, and it will literally save you hours of time for every social media audit in addition to speeding up your metrics evaluations and marketing analytics throughout the year.

 The global reporting will tell you how many followers you have on each platform, how much your follower count has increased or decreased in a set time frame, engagement, estimated brand awareness, and more.